Form and Function

 5 GCSE passes at Grade C (4) or above (including Maths and English or equivalent and one other science subject).
 Equivalent qualifications may be acceptable but must be approved by the RCVS.

 Plus 56 UCAS Tariff points from one or more of the following:

 - 2 A-levels (A2) including a biological science at C

-- BTEC/C&G Level 3 in an animal based subject (including a distinction in at least one biology based unit)
+- BTEC/C&G Level 3 in an animal based subject with a good grounding in science / biology / anatomy / physiology / mammals (including a merit in at least one biology based unit)